interlay/interlay.github.io/docs/vault/guide.md

 If you Vault has _no BTC in custody_, you can withdraw all your DOT collateral at any time and leave the system.
 It is safe to stop the Vault client without risking being penalized.
 You will not participate in any issue or redeem requests once you have removed your DOT collateral.

 If your Vault clients holds at least _some BTC in custody_, you have two options to leave the system.
 Both options require that the BTC that you have in custody is moved.
-Option A, leaving through _replace_, requires you to request being replaced by another vault.
+Option A, leaving through _replace_, requires you to request being replaced by another Vault.
 You can request to be replaced through the [Vault dashboard](https://beta.polkabtc.io/vault).
 Option B, leaving through _redeem_ requires you to wait for a user to redeem the entire amount of BTC that the Vault has in custody.
 Only after you have 0 BTC, can the Vault client withdraw its entire collateral.

 <!-- ## Advanced